 Parents will be contacted by phone and in writing and a meeting will be arranged to discuss and resolve the matter.
 Parents will be informed of their right to make representations to the Governing Body and LA.
-The Governing Body will be informed of all exclusions on the day it happens.
-A 'return to school' plan will be drawn up to help reintegrate the child successfully.
-This will include a meeting with the child and could include drawing up a Behaviour Contract.
+The Governing Body will be informed of all fixed-term exclusions.
+A 'return to school' plan will be drawn up to help reintegrate